input-output-hk/hermes/docs/src/architecture/09_architecture_decisions/0004-app-loading.md

 ## Risks

-* Potential bad UX user experience for each application running, because such validations and state preparation could take some time.
+* Potential bad  user experience (UX) for each application run due to time consumption in validations and state preparation

 ## Alternatives